lassade/toctoc/README.md

 ### Zero Copy

-Like serde this lib supports zero copy load, and it also provides a simple encoding formats for aligned binary data on both json and bson.
+Like serde this lib supports zero copy deserialization, and it also provides a simple encoding formats for aligned binary data on both json and bson.

 For json we have some thing like this `{ "binary": "#----01000000" }`, `#`